 Each year, many people get green cards through the lottery who wouldn't otherwise qualify for green cards at all, and others cut years off their wait time for a green card.
-Each year, on the other hand, some people who are lucky enough to win the lottery nevertheless end up without green cards, even though they do everything right and can prove their eligibility under the lottery rules.
+Each year, on the other hand, some people who are lucky enough to win the lottery nevertheless end up without green cards, though they do everything right and can prove their eligibility under the lottery rules.

-Thus, someone from India with a qualifying U.S. job offer in a professional occupation could expect to wait around ten years, and a person from the Philippines who qualifies through a U.S. citizen brother or sister could expect a wait of over 20 years!
+Thus, someone from India with a qualifying U.S. job offer in a professional occupation could typically expect to wait around ten years, and a person from the Philippines who qualifies through a U.S. citizen brother or sister could expect a wait of well over 20 years!
 People facing that kind of wait time would do well to enter the DV lottery every fall when it opens up.

-The diversity visa (DV) lottery is not exactly a grand open gamble.
-In some ways, this is apparent from the outset.
-You are disfavored if you come from a part of the world that already sends many immigrants to the U.S., and people from some countries can't participate at all.
+The diversity visa (DV) lottery is not exactly a slot machine that spits out green cards.
+For starters, you are disfavored if you come from a part of the world that already sends many immigrants to the U.S., and people from some countries can't participate at all.
 In addition, the program sets basic eligibility requirements that exclude some people.
-(See "Do You Meet the Education or Work Requirements of the Diversity Visa Program?")
-What is more, even if you qualify under the DV rules and actually "win" the lottery, you still have to go through the green card application process, and approval isn’t guaranteed.
+(See Do You Meet the Education or Work Requirements of the Diversity Visa Program?)

-None of this will surprise anyone who has looked into the DV program at all.
-What may come as a surprise, though, is the way the program’s procedural rules work to exclude a number of people each year who are fully eligible, lucky enough to be selected as "winners," and diligent in pursuing their opportunity.
+Then even if you qualify under the DV rules and actually "win" the lottery, you still have to go through the green card application process, and approval is anything but guaranteed.
+The program's procedural rules exclude a number of people each year who are fully eligible, lucky enough to be selected as "winners," and diligent in pursuing their opportunity.

-First of all, to compensate for lottery entrants who won't ultimately qualify or follow through, the U.S. State Department (DOS) each year selects tens of thousands more entrants than there are slots available.
-Thus, not all "winners" can apply immediately for green cards when the year's supply of green card slots becomes available under the program.
+Why is that?
+To compensate for lottery entrants who won't ultimately qualify or follow through, the U.S. State Department (DOS) each year selects tens of thousands more entrants than there are slots available.
+Thus, not all "winners" can apply immediately for lawful permanent residence or green cards when the year's supply of green card slots becomes available under the program.

-And this is true even if the processing delay is no fault of yours – even if the government itself is entirely responsible for the delay.
+This is true even if the processing delay is no fault of yours—and even if the U.S. government itself is entirely responsible for the delay.
 Winners have become losers under this rule, for example, when the FBI failed to do the required fingerprint checks in time, or when a U.S. embassy failed to provide a timely interview date.

-Winning the diversity visa (DV) lottery can change people’s lives.
+Winning the diversity visa (DV) lottery can change lives.
 Enter the lottery if you want to live in the U.S. and you meet the basic eligibility requirements.
 In fact, enter it every year.